zkteco-home/redis-windows/README.md

+# Nginx for windows service is coming soon...

-# It is an unofficial version of Redis for Windows X64 system [zkteco-home](https://github.com/zkteco-home/redis-windows)
+# This is an unofficial version of Redis for Windows X64 system [zkteco-home](https://github.com/zkteco-home/redis-windows)

 If you want to get latest version or [report any issues],please contact [michael](michael.wang.zkteco@gmail.com), thanks in advance!